Produce Grown by Ontario's Farmers

-Over 125 different fruit and vegetable crops are grown in Ontario with an estimated annual farm gate value of more than $2 billion.
+Over 125 different fruit and vegetable crops are grown on 245,000 acres of land in Ontario with an estimated annual farm gate value of more than $2.3 billion.

 - Fruit: apples, grapes, peaches, apricots, blueberries, melons, cherries, nectarines, pears, plums, raspberries, strawberries and more.